Old Gunn Church

 In the 1950’s, the church, now called and known as, Old Gunn Church, officially closed off the property.
 It has since been fenced in preventing visitors from touring the grounds and church graveyard.
 The church (officials) were afraid the structure would collapse and someone would be injured so they dismantled the building leaving only the bell tower from which Mr. Gunn had fallen to his death.
 The remains still linger filled with folk lore and legend.

 I had the pleasure of walking through the graveyard about fifteen years ago.
 I noticed many of the grave markers to be well over 150-200 years old.
-I also noted the Flagg family, a once very prominent family in Georgetown, also has gravestones in the cemetery.
+I could be wrong as it's been so long ago, but I believe I also noted a member of the Flagg family, a once very prominent family in Georgetown, also has gravestones in the cemetery.
 As I strolled about, I felt a very distinct presence and had the feeling of being watched, possibly followed.
 I definitely had a sense of curiosity overwhelm me from an unseen presence.

 Now, no one can access the bell tower that remains erect, minus the bell it used to house.
 However, that doesn’t stop many Georgetown residence of seeing lights illuminate the tower anyway.
 Some say you can still hear Mr. Gunn screaming as he falls to his death all over again.
 The most chilling story I’ve heard is that if you’re at Old Gunn Church between the twilight hours of sundown and dusk, you can still hear the boisterous singing of a phantom choir resounding from inside the chapel that no longer stands.